fmcgeough/fmcgeough.github.io/_posts/2024-09-02-ecto-telemetry.md

 The project shows how to:

 - use telemetry_prefix on your repo to change the name of the event
-- use telemetry_prefix with your queries to allow you to easily identify what database activity has occurred in your metrics handler
+- use telemetry_options with your queries to allow you to easily identify what database activity has occurred in your metrics handler
 - what event name is if you do not use telemetry_prefix for your repo